Community-Based Federal Work Study

 A: Due to the popularity of Federal Work Study, funds are limited.
 The demand to be paid with federal work study funds is far greater than the amount of federal work study money available; therefore, Community-Based Federal Work Study positions will be selectively approved.
 The criteria will include, but is not limited to employment experience and class year.

-At this time, we are accepting applications for Community-Based Federal Work Study for fall 2024.
+At this time, we are accepting applications for Community-Based Federal Work Study for spring 2025.

 Q: How can I find out about FWS community-based positions?